Spire Motorsports: Multiple drivers (2019–2022)

 Jamie McMurray was hired to drive in the 2021 Daytona 500, his first NASCAR sanctioned start since the 2019 Daytona 500.
-He was caught up in a wreck on Lap 14 but managed to recover to finish in an incredible eighth place.
+He was caught up in a wreck on lap 14 but managed to recover to finish in an incredible eighth place.
 Haley drove the car for the majority of the season, with his highest finishes being eighth at Indianapolis and sixth at the Daytona night race.

 In 2022, Landon Cassill drove the No. 77 for the majority of the year, while Josh Bilicki drove in the races Cassill was not entered in.
 Justin Allgaier was announced as the entry for the Bristol dirt race.

 Ty Dillon (2023)

 On October 17, 2022, Spire Motorsports announced that Ty Dillon would drive the No. 77 full-time in 2023.
+On July 25, 2023, following a string of disappointing finishes, crew chief Kevin Bellicourt was replaced by Kevin Manion starting at the Richmond summer race.

+Carson Hocevar (2024-present)

+On October 10, 2023, Carson Hocevar was announced as the driver of the No. 77 for the 2024 season, effectively replacing Dillon.
+Hocevar started the season with a 40th place DNF at the 2024 Daytona 500.
+He scored his first career top-ten finish at Texas.
+At Nashville, Hocevar spun out Harrison Burton during a caution lap; as a result, he was fined US$50,000 and docked 25 driver points.
+On August 31, Hocevar scored what was, at the time, the team's best ever starting spot at Darlington, qualifying on the front row in second place.
+At the end of the season, he won the NASCAR Rookie of the Year honors.

+Hocevar started the 2025 season with a 30th place DNF at the 2025 Daytona 500.
+During the regular season, he scored two career-best second-place finishes at Atlanta and Nashville.
+Following the Mexico road race, Spire Motorsports fined Hocevar US$50,000 and ordered him to undergo cultural-sensitivity and bias-awareness training for making scathing comments on Mexico City during a livestream.
+Hocevar was once again fined US$50,000 following a crash at the Kansas playoff race when he revved his car and spun his tires in an attempt to rejoin the field while safety personnel attended to him.